mchini/dev-brain-lab/content/authors/Tony-Man/_index.md

 ---
 # Display name
-title: Guoming "Tony" Man
+title: Guoming Tony Man

 # Full name (for SEO)
-first_name: Guoming "Tony"
+first_name: Guoming Tony
 last_name: Man

 # Username (this should match the folder name)
 authors:
-  - Guoming "Tony" Man
+  - Guoming Tony Man

 # Is this the primary user of the site?
 superuser: false